• Blog

 Additionally, in a 2021 issue of Obstetrics & Gynecology, national data was summarized for reproductive health measures, including contraceptive use, mammograms, Pap tests, maternal mortality and unintended pregnancies, and racial and ethnic disparities were found in every reproductive health category,4 making self-advocacy even more critical.
 In the U.S., significant racial and socioeconomic inequalities have been shown in studies among women specifically seeking fertility care.5,6

-How to advocate for your health
+How to advocate for yourself at the doctor

 1. Find a primary care provider and ob-gyn you like, and see them annually

-It’s easy to get in the habit of only seeing a healthcare provider when you have a problem, like when your period is irregular or when you have a urinary tract infection.
+It’s easy to get in the habit of only seeking help when you have a problem, like when your period is irregular or when you have a urinary tract infection.
 But it’s important to find a primary care provider and an ob-gyn you like and make an appointment with each of them every year.
-This 2021 infographic7 from The American College of Obstetricians & Gynecologists (ACOG) covers the many health-related topics an ob-gyn can discuss with you, including:
+Not sure where to start?
+Often the best recommendations come from family members and friends.
+Just be sure to check with your insurance to make sure they’re in-network.

-2. Get all recommended screenings
+2. Get all recommended screenings.

-Your ob-gyn will likely recommend certain screenings and may even send you texts, emails or postcard reminders.
+Your healthcare professional will likely recommend certain screenings and may even send you texts, emails or postcard reminders.
 But ultimately, it’s up to you to make the appointments and get them done.
 Regular health screenings are one of the easiest ways to advocate for your own health.
-For example, regular breast screenings can help detect cancer earlier (and possibly at a more curable stage).8
+These screenings may include:

-• Mammograms: According to ACOG, in the U.S., one in eight women will develop breast cancer by the time they are 75 years old.8 Your healthcare provider can help you determine how often you need a mammogram based on your age and risk.
+• Mammograms: According to ACOG, in the U.S., one in eight women will develop breast cancer by the time they are 75 years old.8 Your healthcare professional can help you determine how often you need a mammogram based on your age and risk.
+Regular breast screenings can help detect cancer earlier (and possibly at a more curable stage).8

-3. Stay in tune with your body
+3. Stay in tune with your body.

-You know you best.
 Pay attention to your body and any changes you might be experiencing.
 And don’t rely on memory!
 Here are some tips for tuning in to your body:

 • Keep a detailed diary.
 If you’re concerned about something, write it down.
 Note when your symptoms started, daily changes, things you’ve tried, etc.